 There are photovoltaic plants in the Zillertal Arena in Hochkrimml, Zell am Ziller and Gerlos.
-The latest plant at Stuanmandlbahn cable car in Gerlos can power the CO²-neutral transport of more than 640,000 people each season on Vorkogel surface lift.
+The latest plant at Stuanmandlbahn cable car in Gerlos can power the carbon-neutral transport of more than 640,000 people each season on Vorkogel surface lift.

 E-mobility is a key focus in the Zillertal Arena.
-As of this summer, an electric vehicle is available at Fichtensee (Spruce Lake) for clean, quiet and environmentally friendly transport up to Rosenalm.
+As of this summer, an electric vehicle is available at lake Fichtensee for clean, quiet and environmentally friendly transport up to Rosenalm.
 There are also a large number of e-cars in operation, used on a daily basis by directors, managers and employees of the Zillertal Arena.
 Wald-Königsleiten plays a pioneering role here with its e-BOB mobility programme.
 Visitors have access to e-cars and, in summer, e-bikes for an even better holiday.

-A strong focus was placed on sustainability during the construction of Wiesenalm.
+A strong focus was placed on sustainability during the construction of the Wiesenalm.
 In addition to a carbon-neutral pellet heating system, the waste heat from the gears of the nearby Rosenalmbahn and Karspitzbahn gondolas is also used in combination with a heat pump for heating and hot water production at the Wiesenalm.
 Furthermore, the Wiesenalm’s entire power supply comes from 100% renewable energy sources: firstly, the electricity is generated from our own photovoltaic system on the roof of the Rosenalmbahn cable car bottom station and secondly, all the electricity purchased from TIWAG (Tiroler Wasserkraft AG) is also 100% carbon-neutral.